Ashover

 Ashover is a village and civil parish in the English county of Derbyshire.
 It is in the North East Derbyshire district of the county.
-The population of the civil parish taken at the 2011 Census was 1,905.
+The population of the civil parish taken at the 2011 census was 1,905, increasing to 1,959 for the 2021 census.
 It sits in a valley, not far from the town of Matlock and the Peak District national park.